-As costs continue to escalate within the insurance based model, opportunities to develop alternative strategies emerge.
+As costs continue to escalate within the insurance based model, additional opportunities to develop alternative strategies emerge.
 More family physicians are offering services to help businesses control unnecessary expenditures and reduce the administrative burdens associated with health insurance.

-Following are several types of services that family physicians may offer:
+The following are several types of services that family physicians may offer:

 Physician payment may be based on some combination of: